Find the Cheapest Auto Insurance Quotes in Your Area

 Married Couple, 44 years of age, with a 17 year old son driving

-Annual premiums for a three driver and two car policy can cost about $7,158 on average (at-fault accident and one speeding ticket assumed).
+Annual premiums for a three driver and two car policy can cost about $7,158 on average.
 The most expensive cities to live in based on car insurance costs for this family would be Baltimore City, Prince George's County, and Baltimore County, with policies priced at $13,076, $9,881, and $9,820, respectively.
 Prices are almost half off in Washington County ($5,665), Frederick County ($5,704), and Talbot County ($5,954).
 The cheapest insurers with the best annual premiums for this family are Allstate, Cincinnati Insurance Company, Brethren Mutual Insurance Company, IFA Auto Insurance, USAA (military and family only), and Selective Insurance.
 Combined, these companies average an annual rate of $3,355, which comes out to be much cheaper than the state average by 53% or $3,803 in savings.
 At the high end are Hallmark, Dairyland, and the Agency Insurance Co. of MD, Inc., with mean rates of $15,350.